5 Easiest States to Establish Residency In

 Steps to become South Dakota resident

-South Dakota's residency requirements are particularly accommodating for nomads.
+South Dakota's residency requirements are particularly accommodating to nomads.
 The state allows individuals to establish residency without the need for prolonged physical presence.
-In fact, the only requirement is that you must spend one night in South Dakota every five years.
+In fact, the only requirement is that you renew your South Dakota driver’s license in person every five years.

 Ease of vehicle registration and insurance

 South Dakota is also advantageous for nomads who own vehicles or RVs, offering low costs for vehicle registration and insurance.
-South Dakota has even easier vehicle registration than Florida.
+And, South Dakota’s vehicle registration is even easier than Florida’s.

-In both cases, you do not need to drive the vehicle to the state physically.
-However, while Florida does require that you be present in the state to register the vehicle in person, for South Dakota, the entire process can be taken care of online and through the mail.
+In both cases, the vehicle need not be physically in the state.
+However, while Florida does require that you register the vehicle in Florida in person, you can register your vehicle in South Dakota online or through the mail.

 Procedural simplicity

 The process of establishing a domicile in South Dakota is very straightforward.
-It involves obtaining a physical address within the state (which can be a personal mailbox), acquiring a driver’s license, and registering any vehicles, all of which can be completed with minimal hassle.
+You must obtain a physical address within the state (which can be a personal mailbox), acquire a South Dakota driver’s license, and register any vehicles with the state, all of which can be done with minimal hassle.

 Comparative advantages

-Compared to other popular states like Florida and Texas, South Dakota has a unique combination of tax benefits, ease of establishing domicile, and robust privacy laws.
+Compared to other popular states like Florida and Texas, South Dakota offers nomads a unique combination of tax benefits, ease of establishing domicile, and robust privacy laws.

 Downsides

-South Dakota recently passed policies that prevent residents. ts cannot vote unless theywithout a residential address (for example, residents with only a personal mailbox) from voting.
-This means that rent an apartment, house, or long-term RV spot within the state.
+South Dakota recently passed policies that prevent residents without a residential address (for example, residents with only a personal mailbox) from voting.
+This means that to vote in South Dakota, you must rent an apartment, a house, or a long-term RV spot within the state.

-In addition, the state has also changed its policy regarding payroll taxes, deciding that a personal mailbox address cannot be used for payroll purposes.
+In addition, the state has also changed its policy regarding payroll taxes, deciding that a personal mailbox address cannot be used for payroll purposes (specifically, for unemployment taxes).

-Your employer may be unable to use your personal mailbox address as your official address for payroll purposes, making South Dakota residency challenging for some nomads and expats who are W-2 or 1099 employees.
+As a result, your employer may be unable to use your personal mailbox address as your official address for payroll purposes, making South Dakota residency challenging for nomads and expats who are employees (who receive a Form W-2) or independent contractors (meaning they receive a Form 1099, rather than Form W-2).

-That said, depending on personal circumstances, South Dakota can still be a leading candidate for residency.
+That said, depending on your personal circumstances, South Dakota can still be a leading candidate for domicile.

 South Dakota Domicile vs Florida Domicile